michalasobczak/synopticly/README.md

 Simple service discovery software package consisting of agent, API and visualization panel.
 Targeting microservices monitoring as well as its data flows betweem particular environment components.

 ## PROJECT GOALS
-Looking for software-based synoptic panel for application cluster monitoring (e.g. OpenShift/OKD with Docker cointainers).
-Thinking of employing Elasticsearch + Kibana (canvas, visualizations), Grafana or even built monitoring into recent OKD versions.
+Looking for software-based synoptic panel for application cluster monitoring (e.g. *OpenShift*/*OKD* with *Docker* cointainers).
+Thinking of employing *Elasticsearch* + *Kibana* (canvas, visualizations), Grafana or even built monitoring into recent OKD versions.
 Found it too complicated to fit into our timeframe for this task.
 Here you have much simpler aproach, which does exactly what it should from our perspective.

 ## COMPONENTS

 The following components provide basic functionality of **synopticly** prototype.
 Once it will reach its required maturity will migrate from this software scaffold to something more appropriate in terms of applying it in enterprise environment.

 ### (a) agent
-This component (c++, 64-bit Linux only, static linking) runs inside your Docker container taking environment data and send it to the API server.
+This component (c++, 64-bit Linux only, static linking) runs inside your *Docker* container taking environment data and send it to the API server.
 - https://github.com/elnormous/HTTPRequest
 - https://github.com/nlohmann/json